Yoav666s/dnd-wiki/collections/_monsters/basic-rules/chimera.md

   **Claws.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) slashing damage.

   **Fire Breath (Recharge 5-6).** The dragon head exhales fire in a 15-foot cone.
 Each creature in that area must make a DC 15 Dexterity saving throw, taking 31 (7d8) fire damage on a failed save, or half as much damage on a successful one.
+reactions: ""
 excerpt: "Large Monstrosity, Chaotic Evil"
 source: "Basic Rules"
 ---